frances-ai/KnowledgeGraph/README.md

 More details of the tasks can be found [here](DataFrame2RDF/PythonScripts/README.md)

 The config file below tells the program to first generate a graph for 7th edition EB from the knowledge project, and then add summaries to the graph.
+More examples can be found [here](DataFrame2RDF/PythonScripts/configs)

 ```json
 {